popey/popey.com-blog/content/post/2023/10/game-development-in-github-codespaces.md

 [![Code](/blog/images/2023-10-04/code.png)](/blog/images/2023-10-04/code.png)

 I saved the code, then used the standard VSCode features to commit the changes.
-At this point, I hadn't synced to the repo though.
+At this point, I hadn't committed my code to the repo.
 So the code changes only existed inside my Codespace.
 This could be useful if you're just trying out tutorials.
-But anything you want to keep should probably be synced to the repo, or downloaded.
+But anything you want to keep should probably be committed to the reop, or downloaded.

 You can see the code [here](https://github.com/popey/bouncingbox/blob/main/main.lua).